WalJT/CoolHandyODESolver/README.md

 Here are the things I want to implement:

 - New UI.
 Either migrate to Qt6 or ditch Qt entirely.
-  - Leaning towards the second option
+  - Leaning towards the second option.
+Tempted to make a web fontend.
+- Rethink application distribution.
+Server deployment needed if I make a webapp.

 # PyPLANE